-In this population-based, prospective study of asthma, in an unselected cohort of 3430 children followed from 8 to 28 years of age, we found that the incidence of asthma was highest in childhood and the teenage years, and decreased in young adulthood.
+In this population-based, prospective study of asthma, in an unselected cohort of 3430 children followed from 8 until 28 years of age, we found that the incidence of asthma was highest in childhood and the teenage years and decreased in young adulthood.
 The incidence was higher among boys until the age of 10 years, but from 15 years, it became higher among girls.
-Several risk factors in early life or early childhood were still of importance for the incidence of asthma in young adulthood, including short time of breastfeeding, family history of asthma and allergic sensitisation, while low birthweight, maternal smoking during pregnancy, severe respiratory infections and eczema mainly were associated with onset of asthma in childhood and adolescence.
-Rhinoconjunctivitis at age 8 years associated strongly with asthma development for all age at onset groups.
+Several risk factors in early life or early childhood were still of importance for the incidence of asthma in young adulthood including short time of breastfeeding, family history of asthma and allergic sensitization, while low birthweight, maternal smoking during pregnancy, severe respiratory infections, and eczema mainly were associated with onset of asthma in childhood and adolescence.
+Rhinoconjuntivitis at age 8 years associated strongly with asthma development at all age at onset groups.

-Until 10 years of age, the incidence of asthma varied between 9 and 13/1000 per year, with higher rates among boys than girls, in accordance with other studies [2, 6].
+Until 10 years of age, the incidence of asthma varied between 9-13/1000 per year, with higher rates among boys than girls, in accordance with other studies[2,6].
 After a plateau with similar asthma incidence rates, the rates increased and peaked during the early teenage years in both boys and girls.
-Our detailed annual examinations clearly demonstrate the shift from male to female dominance after 15 years of age.
+Our detailed annual examinations clearly demonstrates the shift from male to female dominance after 15 years of age.
+The increased incidence of asthma among girls, and higher remission rates among boys[11] contributes to the higher prevalence of asthma among women in adults[10,32].